So long, Panda! Ranking lowest points in Boston's Pablo Sandoval era

 2. April 9, 2016: In his only start of the season, Sandoval's belt breaks on a swing and miss.
 The video instantly goes viral.

-3. April 5, 2016: Sandoval begins the season on the bench after getting beaten out for the third-base job in spring training by Travis Shaw.
+3. April 5, 2016: Sandoval begins the season on the bench after getting beaten out for the third-base job by Travis Shaw in spring training.
 The Red Sox had been frustrated with Sandoval for reporting to spring training out of shape.

 4. May 3, 2016: Sandoval undergoes season-ending surgery to repair a torn labrum in his left shoulder.